-Sustainability Appraisal of the Bassetlaw Local Plan 2020-2038 May 2022
+Sustainability Appraisal of the Bassetlaw Local Plan 2020-2038 August 2023

 - 4.45 When preparing the November 2020 Draft Bassetlaw Local Plan, the Council revisited the housing target options that had been considered in 2019 to reflect the most recent evidence including the HEDNA, which provides evidence in relation to housing needs in Bassetlaw to 203715.
 As a result, the Option 1 figure (based on the Government's standard method) was updated to be 288 dpa.
 In accordance with national guidance, further analysis of committed and proposed economic development was undertaken by the Council to determine whether the housing requirement should be increased to support economic growth. - 4.46 The Council is proposing to allocate land for a Strategic Employment site at Apleyhead junction located on the A1 and A57.
 This will be the focus for a significant amount of new employment to meet an identified regional/sub-regional need for logistics over the Plan period, up to 2038.
 There is also a significant amount of land with planning consent for employment in Bassetlaw.
-The number of new jobs to be delivered up to 2038 is expected to be 9,852.
-The Housing Requirement proposed in the Publication (Regulation 19) version of the Local Plan (August 2021) as updated by the Publication Version Second Addendum May 2022, 582 dwellings per annum from 2020 to 2038, is based on this number of jobs being delivered by 2038.
+The number of new jobs to be delivered up to 2038 is expected to be 9,699.
+The Housing Requirement proposed in the submitted Local Plan as proposed to be modified, 540 dwellings per annum from 2020 to 2038, is based on this number of jobs being delivered by 2038.
+This change is in response to updated evidence in the Further Employment Note 2023 requested by the Local plan Inspectors during Examination.
 This will be monitored over the plan period and reviewed within five years in accordance with national policy. - 4.47 The October 2020 HEDNA examined a range of baseline and growth scenarios using Oxford Economics and Experian Forecasting.
 The study provides four scenarios which are driven by the Strategic Employment allocation at Apleyhead Junction.
 These are as follows: - A lower employment figure for Apleyhead Junction of 9,735 jobs with all new homes to support this being delivered in Bassetlaw. - A higher employment figure for Apleyhead Junction of 11,236 jobs with all new homes to support this being delivered in Bassetlaw. - A lower employment figure for Apleyhead Junction of 9,735 jobs with the majority of new homes to support this being delivered in Bassetlaw and the remainder to be delivered in neighbouring authority areas. - A higher employment figure for Apleyhead Junction of 11,236 jobs with the majority of new homes to support this being delivered in Bassetlaw and the remainder to be delivered in neighbouring authority areas. - 4.48 Table 4.4 below summarises these options (which have been labelled Options A to D) in terms of associated housing need figures.
+The below figures have been updated by the Further Employment Note 2023 but the scenarios remain the same